 Russia is operating the RT-1 reprocessing plant at the Mayak site in Ozersk.
 The plant can reprocess spent fuel of VVER-440 power reactors as well as HEU fuel of production reactors and fuel of naval and research reactors.
 Design capacity of the RT-1 plant is 400 tonnes of VVER-440 fuel.
 The plant began operations in 1976 and continues to work today, although at a fraction of its design capacity, reprocessing about 100-130 tons of spent fuel annually.
 In 2014-2015 the plant added the capability to reprocess VVER-1000 fuel, which would allow it to increase throughput to up to 500 tons of spent fuel/year.

-According to an annual declaration submitted to IAEA, as of December 31, 2016 Russia owned 57.2 tonnes of separated reactor-grade plutonium, most of which was stored at RT-1.
+According to an annual declaration submitted to IAEA, as of December 31, 2019 Russia owned 63 tonnes of separated reactor-grade plutonium, most of which was stored at RT-1.
+This material is currently used to produce fuel for BN-800 fast neutron reactor.